Hardel-DW/NeoEnchant/data/feedback_for_mojang.md

         - `modifier`: item_modifier resource location; apply item modifier to all dropped items.
         - `loot`: loot_table resource location; Spawn a loot table.
     - `experience`: Integrate the current effect `minecraft:block_experience` here.

-- For `minecraft:replace_block` and `minecraft:replace_disc`, introduce a `propagate` property object which allows to propagate recursively the effect to adjacent blocks.
-Of course the `destroy` property mentioned above would work.
-This enhancement could open up numerous possibilities, the  For instance:
-    - `max_range`: int; default: 1; The range of the propagation.
-    - `affect_blocks`:
-        - `block`: the list of blocks affected by the propagation, tag or block or block list.
-        - `same_block`: boolean; default: true; If true, the propagation will affect the same block, for example, if the mined block is a oak_wood, the propagation will affect all oak_wood next to it.